Houston Tax Attorney

 Federal Tax Litigation

 An example may help explain the difference.
 Assume the taxpayer’s tax return shows $100 in tax due.
 The IRS then conducts an audit and increases the tax by $50 to $150 in total.
-In many cases the taxpayer may have paid the $100, but not the $50.
+In many cases the taxpayer may have paid the $100 via withholdings or at the time the tax return was submitted, but it generally has not paid the additional $50 the IRS proposed on audit.
 The taxpayer can bring suit in the U.S. Tax Court before paying the $50.
 He cannot bring suit in the U.S. District or Court of Federal Claims before paying the $50 and filing a refund claim for $50.

 The taxpayer can also pay the $50, file a refund claim for more than the $50, and bring suit in the U.S. District or Court of Federal Claims.
 To continue the example, the taxpayer could seek a refund of $75 instead of $50.
 This is the defining characteristic of litigation in the U.S. District and Court of Federal Claims.
 The term “refund litigation” is what comes to mind when thinking about bringing suit in these courts.
 Taxpayers and their advisors often forget that they can also obtain a $75 refund in U.S. Tax Court pursuant to Section 6512 in some cases.